 Thermomix Instructions

-- Put the parmesan into the mixing bowl.
+- Put 50 g parmesan cheese into the mixing bowl.
 Mill for 8 seconds, speed 9, MC on.
 Set aside in a bowl.

-- Without washing the bowl, add the onion and garlic.
+- Without washing the bowl, add 1 brown/yellow onion and 2 garlic cloves.
 Chop for 6 seconds, speed 5, MC on.
 Scrape down the mixing bowl.

 - Insert the butterfly whisk.
-Add the white wine vinegar and rice.
+Add 300 g Aborio rice and 1 tbs white wine vinegar.
 Cook for 2 minutes, 100°C, Speed 1, reverse, MC off.
 Scrape down the mixing bowl.

 - Add the stock/broth.
 Cook for 12 minutes, 100°C, speed 1, reverse, MC off.
 Put the simmering basket on the lid to prevent splatter.

-- Add milk, peas and prawns.
+- Add 150 ml milk, 150 g frozen peas and 400 g fresh prawns / shrimp.
 Cook for 4 minutes, 100°C, speed 1, reverse, MC off.
 Put the simmering basket on the lid to prevent splatter.

-- Stir through the parmesan and parsley.
+- Stir through the parmesan and 2 tbs fresh parsley.
 If serving to a baby under 12 months, you might like to remove baby's portion before adding the parmesan.

 - Option 1: For a family meal, let sit for 10 minutes to thicken.
 Option 2: For baby’s meal, remove the butterfly whisk and chop for 5 seconds, speed 5, MC on.
 Scrape down the mixing bowl and lid, and repeat and/or increase speed until you are happy with the consistency.